samedicorp/samedicorp.github.io/_posts/2021-05-18-structuring-external-files.md

 If your scripts are in a folder with your name, mine are in a folder with my name, then they can safely co-exist.
 If you have a file called `utilities.lua` and I do too, then I can do `require('samedi.utilities')` and know that I'll be getting my one, or `require('yourname.utilities)` and get yours.

 To be clear, I'm not suggesting that you actually share scripts this way for general consumption.
-There are better ways to share scripts with normal users, and it's better not to force someone to install some external files to use your stuff.
+There are better ways to share scripts with normal users, and it's probably not a good idea to force someone to install external files to use your stuff.

 However, if someone has developed some Lua code that you want to make use of, then it's good to be able to set things up during development so that you can update their code at any point.
 Hopefully their code is also in source control, and you can fetch it to a folder with their name and pull new versions at any time.
 Even if that's not the case and you are having to fetch it manually, putting it in a folder of its own makes sure that it it doesn't get muddled up with yours.